filecoin-project/community/projects/application/bookverse.md

 <!--Including a link to your project docs!-->
 ## Team Info
 <!-- Introduce your amazing team - how many team members are working on this project and who are they?-->
 Luis Poveda, electronic engineer, more than 6 years of experience in the field.
-Luis really love to read eBooks
+Luis really love to read eBooks.
 ### Team Size
 1
 ### Team members